 Or give it to your teacher with a personalized Starbucks cup!

 As a reminder, all of my FREE SVG files are for personal use only.
 Please click here to purchase a commercial use license if you want to use the files to sell items.

-Here are some free printable directions too.
+Here are some free printable directions on the coffee cup gift holder too.
 If you liked this tutorial, I’d love if you could give it a star rating below!